NishantG007/Student_Counseling_ML/README.md

 - Visual representation of feature importance aids in psychological interpretation.

 ## Conclusion 🚀
-The Student Counseling Predictor is a practical tool for early mental health risk detection in academic settings.
+The Student Counselling Predictor is a practical tool for early mental health risk detection in academic settings.
 With the help of machine learning models and a Flask-based web interface, the system provides a clear, interpretable prediction of whether a student is at mental risk or not.
 This enables psychologists and institutions to act early, reducing the chance of long-term negative outcomes.

 ## How to use this Project 📍
 1. Download or clone the project folder.